mark-hoy/tiny-m-build/README.md

 job control - Raspberry Pi 3 or 4?

 T8x4 ptfe coated Lead Screw + POM - 215mm	 *Note: may have to cut to length as this isn't standard.

+all images so far from Xile on Voron group on discord